Should You Eat Fruit after Dinner?

 So when is the best time to eat fruit?

-Thanks to all the information above, we just have one question (and no doubt you do too): when can you eat fruit?
-As everyone knows, it’s good for your health, but this theory that you shouldn’t eat them for dessert has confused us.
+Considering all the information above, we just have one question (and undoubtedly you do too): when can you eat fruit?
+As everyone knows, it’s good for your health, but the theory that you shouldn’t eat it for dessert is a bit confusing.

-Here’s the answer: in the morning.
+Here’s the answer: it’s best to eat fruit in the morning.
 And naturally, we’ll give you plenty of information to back up this claim.

-When you eat fruit at breakfast it’s a great way to start your day with a healthy dose of natural energy.
+Eating fruit at breakfast is a great way to start your day with a healthy dose of natural energy.
 Your metabolism works the fastest until noon because this is usually the time that you’re most active during the day.If you have an apple, orange, strawberries, or a pear for breakfast (along with other healthy choices, of course), you’ll burn more calories than you would if you only drank a cup of coffee.

-But in addition to eating your fruit in the morning you can also add them as an afternoon snack.
-They’re perfect for when your “batteries are low” and you still have tons of things to do, especially like going to the gym after work, to night classes, or when your family is waiting for you at home.
+But in addition to eating your fruit in the morning, you can also eat them as an afternoon snack.
+They’re perfect for when your “battery is running low” and you still have tons of things to do, like going to the gym after work, night classes, or when your family is waiting for you at home.

 Fruits are an essential component of your diet, as long as you eat them correctly.
 Everything depends on your personal body type and how much you eat.

-If you want to have a few grapes after dinner for example, that’s fine, but avoid something heavier like a banana.
+For example, if you want to have a few grapes after dinner, that’s fine, but avoid something heavier like a banana.

-Always have a variety of healthy and natural snacking options available to you when you’re running low on energy, and then remember these central tenets:
+Always have a variety of healthy and natural smack options available for when you’re running low on energy, and then remember these central principles: